RealBigMickey/DISFS/README.md

 > *It uses the Discord CDN solely for research and educational purposes.*

-DISFS turns **Discord** into a backend object store that you can mount as a normal POSIX file system via **FUSE 3**.
+**DISFS** turns Discord into a mountable POSIX file system.
-Doesn’t store files locally, instead communicates with a remote server I run (or you) to handle all storage operations.
+Files aren’t stored locally – instead, they are split into chunks and uploaded as Discord attachments.
+Reads are streamed back on demand from a remote server.

 - Client side: **C FUSE 3 daemon**
 - Server side: **Python (Quart + PostgreSQL)**